-The Community Network is the national voice for NHS community services in England.
+The Community Network is the national voice of NHS community providers.

 Who is the Community Network for?